Nicholas Swirad

-Nicholas Ryan Swirad (born 28 May 1991) is an English professional footballer who plays as a centre-back for Malaysia Super League side Kuala Lumpur City.
+Nicholas Ryan Swirad (born 28 May 1991) is an Malaysian-English professional footballer who plays as a centre-back for Malaysia Super League side DPMM FC.

 Club career

 Swirad started his senior career with FC United of Manchester, making his debut at the age of 17 having played for the Manchester FA's youth and academy programme at the Manchester College.
 He went on to play 17 matches for the club before representing several other clubs in the Manchester region including New Mills, Mossley, Ashton United and Stocksbridge Park Steels.

 After playing in non-league football in England, he spent a year coaching at an academy in New Jersey, USA before joining NPL Tasmania side Northern Rangers in 2015, playing 16 matches and scoring 2 goals for the club in all competitions.

 Johor Darul Ta'zim II

 At the end of the 2015–16 season, Swirad left Northern Rangers to sign for Johor Darul Ta'zim II of the Malaysia Premier League, playing 22 games under coach Benjamin Mora and helping the team finish 3rd in the league standings.